FAQs Answered: Insurance Claims

 Insurance paid on some of the procedures but not all (and we’re still expecting payment on the rest).
 What’s the best way to handle this?

-Insurance sent an additional payment on a claim I already received payment on.
+Insurance sent an additional payment on a claim I already received payment for.
 How do I enter this extra payment?

 TECH TIP: Pay attention to the total paid by procedure.
 You may need to adjust the write-off amount so you don’t end up with an insurance overpayment.
 You may also need to edit your fee schedule if reimbursement amounts have changed.